Travel Writers Wanted

 Before we continue with details on how to try out for publications around the world, I’d like to tell you a little bit more about Great Escape Publishing and International Living Magazine, where you might land your first paid assignment.

-As I said earlier, I’ve been working with travel writers and helping them land paid assignments for the last 10 years through Great Escape Publishing.
+As I said earlier, I’ve been working with travel writers and helping them land paid assignments through Great Escape Publishing.

 Great Escape Publishing produces home-study programs and runs live workshops that help people get paid to travel - through techniques like travel writing, photography, import/export, tours, and travel blogging.